-This implementation generalizes most of them into four very flexible types:
+This implementation generalizes most of them into several very flexible types:

-- Point a specific location. - Vector bearing and distance from a specified point. - Grid a rectangular area, based on latitude and longitude. - UTM a rectangular area, based on distances in meters.
+- Point a specific location. - Vector bearing and distance from a specified point. - Grid a rectangular area, based on latitude and longitude. - UTM a rectangular area, based on distances in meters. - USNG / MGRS another representation based on UTM. - Maidenhead Grid Square Locators.